-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br Branch Spread (m) C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Hawthorn Crataegus monogyna Bramble Rubus fruticosus crown overhang into the green area in 'St Anne's Park' and the public footpath in Shanganagh Park, respectively.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br anch (r Spre n) ad C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation emaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown A- Average R 0 monogyna Bramble Rubus fruticosus respectively.
 They have value as screening in this area.
 These trees are growing as one coherent group with a combined group canopy formation and they are dependent on each other for support/ shelter.
 Their category grade is based on the merits of the tree belts as a whole and not as individual trees.
-They with t have bee en pla path anted .
-The at wid ey are de spa begir acing in nning to i recent yea establish ars and a ut from Tree Belt No.1. re growing on an open grass area running parallel e sufficient space to develop.
-They will provide good They would benefit from formative pruning to encourage good form/ structure.
+Dieback' (Hymenoscyphus fraxineus) disease.
+Tree Belt No. The following trees are located south of the public path out from Tree Belt No.1.
+They have been planted at wide spacing in recent years and are growing on an open grass area running parallel with the public path.
+They are beginning to establish and have sufficient space to develop.
+They will provide good long-term tree cover of interest in this area.
+They would benefit from formative pruning to encourage good form/ structure.
 These trees are of a size where they could be lifted and planted elsewhere.
-40+ C2
+40+ C2 1301 Tulip Tree Liriodendron 5 100 2 1 1 1 2 Young Fair/ Good Fair There is a rope attached to a branch in its crown Maintain a larger weed- free area around its base 40+ C1 р я σ e 31 Р а g e 31